rlitoncs/tweeter/README.md

 - Alternatively, you can click on `red-down-arrow` located at the top-right to start a new tweet!

 ## Stretch
+- Composing a Tweet Box can be toggled by clicking the `new` or `red-down-arrow` located on the top right
 - Added SASS as an extension to help write more organized and reusable code